Circular Buffer, Hit Detector, Shot Counter

 Source Code

-Note that the following files are provided in your ECEN 390 project directory.
-Refer to the comments above each function for more details.
+Note that the following files are provided in your ecen390 project directory.
+The test code is used to check the correctness of your code.

 • ltag/main/buffer.h